 This post was co-authored by Mike Faloon and Alex Laipple.

-Environmental, social and governance (ESG) is a framework for integrating these three factors in the risk/return analysis of investment opportunities.
-As an investment advisor you can still purchase a security (unless it has been explicitly restricted by your client), regardless of its effect on the environment or society.
-For example, an advisor might assess the probability that big oil companies' carbon assets become stranded during their holding period.
-The resultant probability is incorporated into investment's cash flow projections and discount rate.
-If the risk/return output is acceptable to the advisor and within client guidelines, the advisor can make the investment on behalf of their client.
+One thing that's key: As an adviser utilizing ESG criteria when making investment decisions on behalf of your client, you are still empowered to purchase a security (unless it has been explicitly restricted by said client) — regardless of its effect on the environment or society.
+For example, you might assess the probability that big oil companies' carbon assets become stranded during their holding period.
+The probability is incorporated into the investment's cash flow projections and discount rate.
+If the risk-return output is acceptable to you as the adviser, and falls within client guidelines, you can make the investment on behalf of the client.